government

 Federal

-The federal government is the nation’s largest energy consumer, spending billions of dollars each year to power its permanent military installations around the country.
-NCI Solar has partnered with various federal agencies to install solar energy systems for government and military properties across the United States.
+The federal government is the nation’s largest energy consumer and spends billions of dollars annually to power its permanent military installations.
+Incorporating solar for military facilities is beneficial because it can lower energy costs.
+We have already partnered with various federal agencies to install solar energy systems for government and military facilities across the United States.
+We plan to continue to grow these partnerships.

 State

-State governments are faced with declining tax revenues and increased pressure on budgets.
-Solar projects allow state governments the opportunity to reduce operational costs and develop predictable electrical cost budgets, offering protection from annual utility cost increases.
-In addition, many states, like Virginia, have enacted laws and policies to dramatically increase the production and consumption of renewable energy.
+Solar for state governments allows for a reduction of operational costs and predictable electrical cost budgets, offering protection from annual utility cost increases for the state.
+Many states, like Virginia, have enacted laws and policies to dramatically increase the production and consumption of renewable energy.
 Virginia has a goal of 30% renewable energy by 2030 and 100% carbon-free energy by 2050.

 Local

-Like state governments, local governments are very concerned about declining tax revenues and cost exposure of utility rate increases.
-City and county budget planners are excited that solar energy provides cost savings while demonstrating strong financial and environmental stewardship to its taxpayers.
+Like state governments, local governments are concerned about declining tax revenues and cost exposure of utility rate increases.
+Solar for local government facilities can help.
+City and county budget planners are excited that solar energy provides cost savings while demonstrating financial and environmental stewardship to its taxpayers.

 Step One